Long Lake Property

 Quadro acquired through staking an additional 30 units in two licenses to cover the strike extension of the geology underlying the quartz float.
 The follow-up sampling and prospecting program will be extended to these new claims.

-Follow-up mapping and sampling is in progress, focused on the monzonite unit.
+Follow-up mapping and sampling focused on the monzonite unit.
 A number of samples have been delivered for analysis and the sampling will also include an orientation soil sampling program.
-An excavator has been mobilized to the Tower Grid area and trenching is in progress.
+An excavator was mobilized to the Tower Grid area for trenching.
 The focus in this program is to better understand the source of the highly anomalous Au-in-till anomaly which had up to 4.53 g/t Au in Heavy Mineral Concentrate and included numerous grains of pristine gold grains.

 Additional prospecting was carried out in the East Tulks area where recent results included 33.65 g/t Au from angular quartz.
 New assay results include high grade gold from three additional float samples collected from an area up to 500 meters west of the initial discovery.
 One sample of quartz float with fine specs of visible gold, located 440 m west of the initial occurrence assayed 20.12 g/t Au.
 The other two samples assayed 15.05 and 7.06 g/t Au.
 Prospecting and soil sampling are continuing, focused on this area.

 A trenching program was completed on the Tower Au-in-till anomaly which had up to 4.53 g/t Au in Heavy Mineral Concentrate and included numerous grains of pristine gold grains.
 A total of 15 samples from four trenches were taken during the trenching program and assays are pending.